 This was a real treat.
 They rolled Enterprise out of the space hangar and as they brought Discovery up to be placed into her new home, they were situated nose-to-nose for a bit… made for some *AWESOME* photos. 🙂

-… and snuck in with the press corps to get this shot of Discovery rolling into the hangar.
+… and afterwards, I snuck in with the press corps to get this shot of Discovery rolling into the hangar.

 Discovery in her new home

 Take note of all the scuff, scorch, and burn marks on Discovery.
-Also, I’ll post a few pictures of tile damage – these are tiles that would have been replaced during the between-mission servicing… I’m *REALLY* glad they left the damaged tiles intact, so we could see what she looked like post-mission!
+Notice, specifically, the tile damage – these are tiles that would have been replaced during the between-mission servicing… I’m *REALLY* glad they left the damaged tiles intact, so we could see what she looked like post-mission!

 I got to help answer some questions for some of the museum docents (educators/tour guides/etc) on what they were seeing with Discovery… I really enjoyed that.
 They had some good questions, after having “had Enterprise” for so long, on the differences between the test vehicle and the operational spacecraft.

-I loved seeing Discovery again, but it was painful to really have that finality of knowing she’d never see operational status again… a part of my life is now a major museum attraction.
+I loved seeing Discovery again, but it was painful to really have that finality of knowing she’d never see operational status again… a part of my life is now a major museum exhibit.

 But – there you have it.